jtabalon/LungQuant/README.md

 ### It is recommended to use an Anaconda Environment
 **TODO** complete requirements section
+- This package depends on a specific version of antspy.
+You must download antspyx-0.2.2-cp36-cp36m-linux_x86_64.whl or equivalent from https://pypi.org/project/antspyx/0.3.7/#files prior to installation
 - ./install.sh
 - pip install -r requirements.txt